norvca/algorithm/sort/bubble-sort/README.md

 ## Intro
-- Starting with first element
+- Loop the array from first element
-  - Comparing it to the next element
+- Comparing current element with the next element
   - If it's bigger than the next, swap them
-      - move to the next element, keep comparing till the last element
   - If not, do nothing
-      - move to the next element, keep comparing till the last element
-- Repeat step 1 till all the elements are sorted

 ## Complexity
 O(n²)